Craven A: Novels

-Craven 'A' cigarettes appeared in the James Bond novel Dr. No. Shanghai beggars in J.G Ballard's novel Empire of the Sun are described as 'shaking their Craven A tins like reformed smokers.'
+Craven 'A' cigarettes appeared in the James Bond novel Dr. No.

+Shanghai beggars in J.G Ballard's novel Empire of the Sun are described as 'shaking their Craven A tins like reformed smokers.'

 Craven 'A' cigarettes are mentioned in Patricia Highsmith's novel The Price of Salt, where they are smoked by Carol, one of the main characters.
 They are not shown in the 2015 film of the novel.

+Craven 'A' cigarettes are also mentioned in the Irish author Benjamin Black's mystery book "Even the Dead", where they are smoked by Lisa Smith, a young lady in distress.
+Quote from the book:'She opened her handbag and took out a packet of Craven A and a box of matches.'

 Craven ‘A’ cigarettes were also the cigarettes of choice for the father of Pakistan, Muhammad Ali Jinnah, as mentioned in the book by his younger sister, Fatima Jinnah.

+Craven ‘A’ cigarettes are the subject of a memorandum made by George Orwell to himself, in his published diaries, of detail to incorporate in a potential future novel.
+The diary entry for 3rd February 1936 recounts a visit to Rudyard Lake in Staffordshire, England, which was part-frozen at the time.
+The sound being made by the ice as it is rocked by the wind is described by Orwell as “the most melancholy noise I ever heard”.
+He writes: “[Memorandum] to use in novel some time and to have an empty Craven A packet bobbing up and down among the ice.”

 Music

 The name of this brand is taken anecdotally in the song Les Bêtises by Sabine Paturel and in "Le Chien" by Léo Ferré.

 The name "Craven A" is also included in the song "Tendresse et amitié" by Robert Charlebois and the text is written by Réjean Ducharme.

 The brand is also mentioned in the 1982 song Lost Mi Love by Yellowman.